Shizuka (band): 1994: Heavenly Persona

 On 22 November 1994, Shizuka's debut and only studio album, Heavenly Persona (天界のペルソナ, Tenkai no Perusona), was released in Japan by PSF Records.
 It was conceptualized by Shizuka Miura and dedicated to Japanese dollmaker Katan Amano.

 Reception-wise, Mason Jones reviewed Heavenly Persona as a "beautiful CD" and "very fine album", and Steven Lowenthal and Peter Kolovos wrote on NPR that Heavenly Persona "features some of the most straightforward—yet equally magical—music within the PSF catalog".

-Musically, Heavenly Persona opens with a harsh-noise psychedelic jam led by Maki Miura's distorted guitar, but soon after the album introduces the band's atmospheric, traditional folk style lead by Shizuka's chanted and plaintive vocals, and Maki's delicate string plucking.
+Musically, Heavenly Persona opens with a harsh-noise psychedelic jam led by Maki Miura's distorted guitar, but soon after the album introduces the band's atmospheric, traditional folk style led by Shizuka's chanted and plaintive vocals, and Maki's delicate string plucking.
 The album features piano by Ichirou Nagahara and cello by Takeharu Hayakawa that enhance the "simplistic arrangements of guitar and voice".
-This release also presents Shizuka's characteristic music contrast on the initially serene, melancholic melodies that develop into crescendos lead by Maki's psychedelic solos.
+This release also presents Shizuka's characteristic music contrast on the initially serene, melancholic melodies that develop into crescendos led by Maki's psychedelic solos.